interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 As you can see, the only difference between hybrid commands and slash commands, from a developer perspective, is that they use `HybridContext`, which attempts to seamlessly allow using the same context for slash and prefixed commands.
 You can always get the underlying context via `inner_context`, though.

-Of course, keep in mind that support two different types of commands is hard - some features may not get represented well in prefixed commands, and autocomplete is not possible at all.
+Of course, keep in mind that supporting two different types of commands is hard - some features may not get represented well in prefixed commands, and autocomplete is not possible at all.